ypark926/bootcamp19-exercises/4_AM/README.md

 The form should gather the following information:

-- Name
+- Name - text
-- Gender
+- Gender - dropdown
-- Pronoun
+- Pronoun - radio buttons
-- Hometown
+- Hometown - text input
-- Three favorite foods
+- Three favorite foods - input
-- Birthday
+- Birthday - input type date
-- HUID
+- HUID - numerical input
-- Concentration
+- Concentration - dropdown

 After gathering this information, the form should have a submit button.
 When this button is clicked, a dynamically generated text should appear below the form, saying 'User's name is USER_NAME, and USER_PRONOUN are from USER_HOMETOWN.
 USER_PRONOUN was born on USER_BIRTHDAY, and USER_PRONOUN favorite foods are FOOD_1, FOOD_2, and FOOD_3.
 At Harvard, USER_NAME studies USER_CONCENTRATION.'